Should Agencies Be Called Agencies?

 Juliet, in Shakespeare’s Romeo and Juliet proclaimed; “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”

-At a recent management meeting the American Association of Advertising Agencies announced that henceforth it would be officially called by its long-standing acronym, the “4As.”
+Not so long ago the American Association of Advertising Agencies announced that henceforth it would be officially called by its long-standing acronym, the “4As.”

 In a stroke, the venerable industry association, which since 1917 has ably represented the interests of advertising agencies, was removing the words “advertising agencies” from its name.